 Mountaineering & Trekking in Peru

 Running like a backbone down the center of Peru, the Peruvian Andes are the lure for many adventure travelers seeking a heart-pumping custom adventure travel holiday to Peru.
-From deep canyons to rolling valleys and icy peaks, there’s mountaineering or trekking options in Peru for every season, every whim, and every sort of traveler.
+From deep canyons to rolling valleys and icy peaks, there are infinite amounts of options for mountaineering or trekking in Peru for every season, every whim, and every sort of traveler.

 Cordillera Blanca, Peru`s White Mountain Range

-The thrill of being out in the wilderness with just your own two legs to carry you is unrivalled.
-For trekkers who want a blend of nature, scenery and culture, it’s hard to beat the Cordillera Blanca.
+The thrill of being out in the wilderness with just your own two legs to carry you is unrivaled.
+Trekking in Peru for those who want a blend of nature, scenery and culture, it’s hard to beat the Cordillera Blanca.
 The sky-skimming peaks of this colossal range – classified as the highest tropical mountain range in the world – often soar somewhere in the region of 20,000 feet and are crisscrossed by various trails.
 What’s more, it’s part of Huascaran National Park and is protected as a Biosphere Reserve and for its Natural Heritage by UNESCO, meaning it’s rich in native flora and fauna as well as pre-Inca ruins.

 Cordillera Huayhuash, Huayhuash Mountain Range